savostyanov/ttcross/README.md

    * The `-fdefault-real-XX` flag has to be disabled.
    * The precision is adjusted via the parameter `mpipl` in `./mpfun-mpfr-v08/mpfunf.f90`.
    After compiling, run the `test_mpf_ising.exe` to calculate Ising susceptibility integrals using tensor cross interpolation algorithm in multiple precision.
+   Use the same parameters as in `test_crs_ising.exe`, adjusting the quadrature size `N` to reach the desired accuracy.